dorakrem/Bioinformatics/README.md

 Project 2

 The 2nd Project required reading, summarizing, and presenting the key points from 4 selected articles related to a chosen subject in Bioinformatics.
-Εach team member summarized and presented key points from 2 of the 4 articles.
+Εach team member summarized and presented key points from 2 articles.
 The goal was to analyze and convey essential information from the articles, enhancing comprehension and communication skills in Bioinformatics.